 Don’t try show to come out as a tiny person hiding in the corner of the stage or behind the rostrum.
 Instead, head to the centre of the stage or at least look in the centre from time to time.

 Square your shoulders, lift your head, and lean forward a little.
 This gesture demonstrates something like a bow and greetings to the audience.
 You can repeat it in time.

 Make a pause

-Once you climbed the stage, don’t start your speech right away.
+Once you climb the stage, don’t start your speech right away.
 Make a pause.
 You can ask for a glass of water, look through your notes, or move something.
 Use this pause to be psychologically ready.
 Moreover, let the audience get used to you as well.
 If you are anxious, take a couple of deep breaths.
 This pause will also allow you to study the space around you and think about how to use it.

 Fix your eyes